Tag Archives: commuter bike

 The Fairfax SC1 is similar to bikes you will find in garages everywhere.

-Bare minimum to be a commuter bike
+The bare minimum to be a commuter bike

-As a bike goes, the Fairfax SC1 is pretty much commuter ready out of the box.
-If I were to add one thing it would be lights.
+As with most road bikes, the Fairfax SC1 is pretty much commuter-ready out of the box.
+If I were to add one thing, it would be lights.
 Being visible as a commuter is job #1.
 While commuting, you typically share time and space with cars, so it is important to let them know where you are.
-I like to use a good tail light and a strong head lamp.
-The tail light is kept on blink mode while the headlamp shins bright and steady.
+I like to use a good tail light and a strong headlamp.
+The tail light is kept on blink mode while the headlamp shines bright and steady.
 This way, vehicles approaching from behind can see me easily, and the light from my headlamp allows others to see me and me to see them.

 I would also recommend the basic tools necessary to fix a flat tire.
-That includes a spare tube, pump, tire levers, patches and a 1-$ bill.
+That includes a spare tube, pump, tire levers, patches, and a 1-$ bill.
 If you have never changed a flat before, practice once or twice at home before heading off on your first trip.

 commuter bike